Andy4495/Outdoor-Weather-Sensor/README.md

 Previous versions of the weather sensor were implemented for an MSP-EXP430F5529LP LaunchPad and used Rei Vilo's [Weather Sensors Library](https://github.com/rei-vilo/SensorsWeather_Library).
 However, that design required new batteries about every two months, so I looked for ways to cut power usage.

 First off, I decided to move the design to the MSP430G2553 processor running at 8 MHz.
-Energia appears to support low power mode (with the `sleep()` and `sleepSeconds()` functions) better than on other processors.
+Energia appears to support low power mode (with the `sleep()` and `sleepSeconds()` functions) on G2 processors better than on other variants.
 I did not do any research to confirm this; it is just an observation.

 By moving to a G2553 controller, I had to switch to a software I2C implementation, since the G2 processors share hardware I2C with the SPI signals.
 I prefer my own software I2C implementation ([SWI2C](https://github.com/Andy4495/SWI2C)), so I had to re-work the interface to sensors on the SENSORS BoosterPack.
-While using the [Weather Sensors Library](https://github.com/rei-vilo/SensorsWeather_Library) as a starting point, my interface code is a major rewrite.
+While using the [Weather Sensors Library](https://github.com/rei-vilo/SensorsWeather_Library) as a starting point, my [interface code](./sensor_functions.ino) is a major rewrite.
 My SWI2C library does not use the standard `Wire` library calls, and Rei's library had a few issues that could result in incorrect sensor readings (e.g. lux measurement on the OPT3001 and configuration programming on the BME280).
 In addition, I changed the sensor configurations to use lower power modes.

 I also changed all math operations to integer-only.
 Even though the sensor datasheets provide integer-only code (or a clear enough explanation of the data units so that floating point is not required), the sensor libraries from SparkFun, Adafruit, and Rei Vilo all use floating point operations unnecessarily.
 Note that it is also simple to convert from Celsius to Fahrenheit without using floating point code.
 Removing the floating point code saved about 4K of program space.